cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 The main module of the Cogment SDK is `cogment`.
 But all cogment scripts need to start with a `cogment.Context`, which also requires the generated module `cog_settings` (project specific definitions created from the spec file).

-If one needs to create a `cogment.LogParams` from scratch, the `cog_settings` module is also required.
+If one needs to create a `cogment.TrialParameters` or `cogment.ActorParameters` from scratch, the `cog_settings` module is also required.

 ```python
 import cog_settings